haanh764/surveyapp/ui/README.md

 The test files can be found in the `tests/e2e/specs` folder.
 All tests files are named by following `{name}.cy.js`.

 1. Open a new terminal and run `yarn serve --port 3000`.
 This will run the localhost in :3000 port.
-2. Open another new terminal and run `yarn cypress open`
+2. Open another new terminal and run `yarn cypress open`.
+This will open the Cypress window.
+Choose E2E, a browser of your choice, and run the tests.
+All tests are updated automatically on save and are reloaded on every save.